AyushKumar12297/AyushKumar12297/README.md

 - 👋 Hi, I’m @AyushKumar122
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning app development
+- 🌱 I'm currently learning python programming language
-- 💞️ I’m looking to collaborate on apps
+- 💞️ I’m looking for some smaller coding work
+-

 <!---
 AyushKumar12297/AyushKumar12297 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.